xu3m4u6/Python/TwitterBot/README.md

 ### step3:

 click create an app.
 Just follow the instructions and fill all the needed information.
-Click your account name and select Apps.
-You can see the app you created.
+Click your account name and select Apps, you can see the app you created.
 In Details > Keys and tokens, the Consumer API keys and Access token are needed in step 4.

 ### step4: